slevithan/regex/README.md

 - Subroutines can't be used recursively.
 For that, see the next section.

 > [!NOTE]
 > Subroutines are based on the feature in PCRE and Perl, although Perl uses `(?&name)` as the syntax.
-Ruby, like PCRE, supports subroutines with the `\g<name>` syntax, but it has behavior differences related to capturing and backreferences.
+Ruby also supports subroutines using the `\g<name>` syntax like PCRE, but it has behavior differences related to capturing and backreferences.

 ### Recursion